geofflangenderfer/contentIdeas/mediaNotes/influenceCialdini.md

 Q: why does it make sense to take a prospect out to dinner/strip club?
 - the positive emotions of the experience are associated with the salesmen and his product via conditioning
 - engages reciprocity principle
+Q: what's the mechanism for the assocatiation principle work?
+- Your associates act as a talisman for you.
+When you cheer for a team, you're hoping _you_ win.
+Q: why will more SWEs seek FAANG employment during this pandemic?
+- recent loss increases need to associate with high prestige
+Q: what can you say about self-esteem of avid sports fans/groupies?
+- lower than others.
+You are more likely to seek associative prestige when your self-esteem is low.
+Q: how can you tell if you're interacting with a compliance professional?
+- you feel you like them too quickly/deeply.
+This indicates some tactic.
+Q: how can you fight back against a compliance pro?
+- consciously separate your liking of the person with the merits of the widget/service they're selling.
+Q: how will students view a teacher?
+- they'll view him as an authority figure.
+And, they'll give him compliance because we grow up having obedience reinforced.
+Q: Why are we swayed by fake authority figures?
+- we associate some authority with them.
+This overpowers even knowing the person is a fraud.
+Q: what causes people to view you as an authority?
+- have you written a book?
+Q: why is writing a book a good career move?
+- people obey authority.
+You will gain compliance from clients/peers because the book establishes you as an authority.